The Pima Air Museum is an equal opportunity museum.

 The next Caesar, Attila the Hun, Genghis Khan, Hitler is just around time’s bend, and, when they arrive, there will be plenty of firepower at their disposal.

-Making weapons is a man thing.
+Making weapons is a human preoccupation.